AFTER THE SUN

 After The Sun stage setup and lighting design

-After The Sun unfolds in the aftermath of a gig that has come apart — a story told over 48 hours inside a raw, fractured concert space where emotion, ego, sound, and technology collide.
-The set never changes, but the world continuously shifts through light, live sound, looping, and LED projection — a performance environment that behaves like a memory trying to rebuild itself.
+After The Sun unfolds over 48 hours inside a raw, fractured concert space where emotion, ego, sound, and technology collide.
+The set never changes, but the world continuously shifts through light, live sound, looping, and LED projection in a performance environment that behaves like a memory trying to rebuild itself.

 Creative Team